vespa-engine/documentation/en/lightgbm.md

   If the training routine rounds features to `float` or other more compact floating number representations, feature split decisions might differ in Vespa versus XGboost.
 * In a distributed setting when multiple nodes uses the model, text matching features such as `nativeRank`, `nativFieldMatch`, `bm25` and `fieldMatch` might differ, depending on which node produced the hit.
 The reason is that all these features use [term(n).significance](https://docs.vespa.ai/en/reference/rank-features.html#query-features), which is computed locally indexed corpus.
 The `term(n).significance` feature is related to *Inverse Document Frequency (IDF)*.
-  > `term(n).significance` should be set by a searcher in the container for global correctness as each node will estimate the significance values from the local corpus.
+The `term(n).significance` should be set by a searcher in the container for global correctness as each node will estimate the significance values from the local corpus.